-Do you happen to ran an issue when connecting the Clickfree Pro on your MacOs Computer?
+Did you happen to run into an issue when connecting the Clickfree Pro on your MacOs Computer?

 Sometimes, when you remove your Clickfree Pro without first ejecting it from the Operating System, It will create LOCKED VOLUMES which will prohibit the Clickfree App from mounting the Clickfree Pro adapter and launching the program.

-In that case, we need to have this be performed as much as possible to get the device connected.
-Fixing this is a simple process that will take just a couple moments.
+In that case, we need to have this performed as much as possible to get the device connected.
+Fixing this is a simple process that will take just a couple of moments.

 The Video demonstrates the steps which can be viewed, and the steps are also shown below so they can be printed and referred to while performing them.

 A step-by-step process transcription on how to fix this issue:

 Step 1: On your MAC, when the Clickfree is plugged in, it may show up on your screen as a drive.
 (If so, you can click and select 'eject' to properly eject the device)